 What People Want to Hear vs The Truth

 People want to hear that it’s easy and won’t take much time.
 I mean who wants to push a sled 90 feet 10-12 times straight?
 Who wants to climb a rope?
 Or do weighted pushups on rings?
 In the same workout?
 That sounds really hard.

 And who could possibly make the time to work out a few days per week?

 A marketing guy once sent me an unsolicited email offering me his services.
-He told me that if I wanted to double my business I had to stop being honest.
-I had to make it seem like my workouts were easy, that getting in shape didn’t require much work and that the whole process would be painless and effortless.
+He told me that if I wanted to double my business I had to stop being so honest.
+I had to make it seem like my workouts were REALLY easy, that getting in shape didn’t require much work and that the whole process would be painless and effortless.